- Service area

 - reduce dependence on fossil fuels, and

-The Council aims to achieve at least an average annual 2.5% reduction in total carbon dioxide emissions from the corporate property estate per total £million gross revenue expenditure.
+The council aims to achieve at least an average annual 2.5% reduction in total carbon dioxide emissions from the corporate property estate per total £m gross revenue expenditure.

 There are six policy commitments: